 Five years ago, CAPA introduced an innovative online learning technology platform that enabled students and faculty across our global city centers to connect with one another.
 Initially intended to further globalize our in-person study abroad programs, with this model and courses designed around it already in place, CAPA was able to quickly pivot to fully online learning over the past few months.
 This Globally Networked Learning Technology (GNL) will now enable CAPA to continue to provide the highest level of academic excellence and unique global experiences for our students this summer through our new online study abroad and remote global internship programs.

-Facilitated by a robust tech infrastructure—including learning and content management systems, as well as integrated video conferencing— creating the potential for our faculty to team-teach, and for their students to collaborate on projects across multiple locations.
+Facilitated by a robust tech infrastructure—including learning and content management systems and integrated video conferencing— our faculty to have the ability team-teach and students have the resources to collaborate on projects across multiple locations.
 GNL provides a virtual classroom for live teaching sessions and guest lectures, creates an archive of recorded lectures for students to access on demand, facilitates rich cross-cultural dialogs and debates, and allows anyone to connect synchronously and asynchronously from anywhere to anywhere.

 Students on CAPA’s Online Global Cities programs will also have opportunities to engage with their location abroad, and to build connections with places and people otherwise beyond reach.
 Students taking an international marketing course in London, for example, might have a guest lecture from faculty teaching the same course in Florence, and could collaborate with students from across the US to work on a project where they develop comparative product placement research for two locations.
 These students will have the resources to collaborate online and the support from CAPA in learning how to navigate a digitally reliant professional landscape.